• Skip to primary navigation

 Notes

-• This recipe makes just enough sauce to lightly coat your pasta and chicken.
+• Want more sauce?: This recipe makes just enough sauce to lightly coat your pasta and chicken.
 If you love lots of sauce, I recommend doubling the sauce portion of the recipe.

-• Cream sauce does not make a great leftover - sauce will separate (the emulsion breaks) when reheated in the microwave or on the stovetop.
+• Leftovers: Cream sauce does not make a great leftover - sauce will separate (the emulsion breaks) when reheated in the microwave or on the stovetop.
+If you'd like to try reheating your leftovers, do so over low heat and add a splash of cream to help the sauce hold together.

-• Substituting heavy cream with half & half or milk will make your sauce very thin and less creamy (and could curdle from the addition of lemon juice) - I do not recommend substituting heavy cream in this recipe.
+• Dairy substitutes: Substituting heavy cream with half & half or milk will make your sauce very thin and less creamy (and could curdle from the addition of lemon juice).
+Heavy cream should not be substituted in this recipe.

-• Pre-shredded cheeses contain anti-clumping powders that when melted, will make your sauce grainy.
-I do not recommend using pre-shredded cheese.
+• Can I use pre-shredded cheese?: No, pre-shredded cheeses contain anti-clumping powders that when melted, make your sauce grainy.

 Nutrition Estimate